angulardart/site-angulardart/src/angular/tutorial/toh-pt6.md

   It cancels and discards previous searches, returning only the latest search service stream element.
 * `handleError()` handles errors.
-The simple example prints the error to the console; a real life application should do better.
+The simple example prints the error to the console; a real life app should do better.

 ### Add the search component to the dashboard